datguyducky/mytymon.com/src/projects/inbundle-games.md

 As you can see, the requirements were not overly complex.
 To accomplish these tasks, I recognized the need for a database.
 Given my previous experience with it, I chose PostgreSQL for the job.
 However, I was well aware that manually adding and maintaining every possible game in my own database would be an impractical endeavor.
 That's why I opted to utilize an existing third-party API for this purpose.
-After careful consideration, I selected the <a href="https://rawg.io/apidocs" class="text-primary text-link">RAWG API</a> as it appeared to be a reliable and comprehensive service, and best of all, it offered free usage.
+After careful consideration, I selected the [RAWG API](https://rawg.io/apidocs) as it appeared to be a reliable and comprehensive service, and best of all, it offered free usage.

 ## The app
 As described in the section before, this app don't do much: